Towards Optimal Statistical Watermarking: Watermarking as a Hypothesis Testing Problem

 A few remarks are in order.

-\begin{remark}[Difference between classical hypothesis testing] In classical hypothesis testing, the rejection region is often nonrandomized or randomly sampled from a distribution prior to and independently from the test statistics.
+\begin{remark}[Difference between classical hypothesis testing] In classical hypothesis testing, the rejection region is often nonrandomized or independent from the test statistics.
 However, in watermarking problem, the service provider has the incentive to facilitate the detection.
 The key insight is that $\cP$ is a coupling of the random output $X$ and the random rejection region $R$, so that $X \in R$ occurs with a high probability (low Type II error), while any independent sample $Y$ lies in $R$ with a low probability (low Type I error). \end{remark}

-\begin{remark}[Implementation] Note that the detector only needs to observe the rejection region, and they do not need have access to the underlying distribution $\rho$ (language model).
-In fact, it is imperative for the detector to observe the rejection region: without which the output from the service provider and another independent output from the same marginal distribution would be statistically indistinguishable.
+\begin{remark}[Implementation] In fact, it is imperative for the detector to observe the rejection region that is coupled with the output: otherwise, the output from the service provider and another independent output from the same marginal distribution would be statistically indistinguishable.

-In practice, the process of coupling and sending the rejection region can be implemented by cryptography: the service provider could hash a secret key $\texttt{sk}$, and use a pseudo-random function $F$ to generate $(X,R) = F(\texttt{sk})$.
-Now it suffices to send the secret key to the detector, who can then reproduce the reject region using the pseudo-random function $F$.
+In practice, the process of coupling and sending the rejection region can be implemented by cryptographical techniques: the service provider could hash a secret key $\texttt{sk}$, and use pseudo-random functions $F_1,F_2$ to generate $(X,R) = (F_1(\texttt{sk}),F_2(\texttt{sk}))$.
+Now it suffices to send the secret key to the detector, who can then reproduce the reject region using the pseudo-random function $F_2$.
 This process is illustrated in Figure~\ref{fig:watermark}.

-By introducing the coupled and random rejection region, we abstract away the minutiae of cryptographical implementations, therefore allowing us to focus solely on the statistical trade-off. \end{remark}
+By introducing the coupled and random rejection region, we abstract away the minutiae of cryptographical implementations, therefore allowing us to focus solely on the statistical trade-offs. \end{remark}

+For practical applications, it is additionally desirable for watermarking schemes to be model-agnostic, i.e, the marginal distribution of the rejection region is irrelevant to the watermarked distribution.
+Recall from Remark~\ref{rmk:implementation} that in practice, detectors usually adopt a pseudo-random function to generate the reject region from the shared secret keys.
+If the watermarking scheme $\cP$ depends on the underlying distribution $\rho$, then the pseudo-random function, and effectively the detector, need to know $\rho$.
+On the other hand, model-agnostic watermarking enables the detector to use a fixed, pre-determined pseudo-random function to generate the reject region, and hence perform hypothesis-testing \emph{without the knowledge of the underlying model that generates the output}.
+This is an important property enjoyed by existing watermarks~\citep{aaronson2022watermarking,kirchenbauer2023watermark,christ2023undetectable,kuditipudi2023robust}.
+Therefore in the following, we formulate model-agnostic within our hypothesis testing framework.